CREATE INDEX — create a new index

 SHOW TABLEcommand).
 Subsequent DML transactions will update the index, but the read queries ignore it.
 The second transaction scans the table data and populates the index.

 The process of populating an existing index is inherently slower than the blocking build, but concurrent DML operations are not blocked while the table is scanned.
-Each of the two transactions involved in building index online acquires a table lock for a brief period of time, so the index build cannot finish until all concurrent transactions commit/rollback their updates to the table.
+Each of the two transactions involved in building an index online acquires a table lock for a brief period of time, so the index build cannot finish until all concurrent transactions commit/rollback their updates to the table.
 The DML transactions blocked by the those table locks are aborted if executed under the CONSISTENT READ transaction isolation level.

 If an index build fails, it may leave an incomplete index behind.
 Such an index does not affect the operation of read queries, but DML operations continue to update it and failure may occur if the constraint checks based on the index are violated, for example unique constraint violation.
 Incomplete indexes are useless and must be removed manually.